 "But what should I do to him?
-I’ll have to smash a table in his head".
+I’ll have to smash a table on his head".

 At 5:00 p.m.
 Ferrari loses his dream, Jean Alesi withdraws from the race, and someone bursts.
-Giancarlo Baccini, the head of the press office in Maranello, takes off on television:
+Giancarlo Baccini, the head of the press office in Maranello, speaks on television:

 "We just want to point out that this is the third time this year that we have problems with Ligier, which happens to be owned by a gentleman who is also team manager of a team fighting with us for victory".

-Then, when the race ends, it repeats itself in front of a crowd of notebooks:
+Then, when the race ends, it repeats himself in front of a crowd of notebooks:

-"We see only a few coincidences.
-And there are a few".
+"We only notice some coincidences.
+And there is a significant number of them".

-Here they are, with names and surnames: Martin Brundle is one of the two drivers of the Ligier Mugen-Honda; the other is Olivier Panis and three times Jean Alesi had trouble with them, in Argentina, in Spain and here in Monte-Carlo.
+Here they are, with names and surnames: Martin Brundle is one of the two drivers of the Ligier Mugen-Honda; the other is Olivier Panis and Jean Alesi had trouble with them three times, in Argentina, Spain and here in Monte-Carlo.
 In Barcelona, Alesi had spoken out with Anne Giuntini, a reporter for the Team:

 "Once again I had a Ligier who wouldn’t let me through".

-Last coincidence: Ligier was bought last year by Flavio Briatore, who is Benetton’s team manager, Michael Schumacher’s car.
-Are we at the plot?
+Last coincidence: Ligier was bought by Flavio Briatore last year, who is Benetton’s team manager, provider of Michael Schumacher’s car.
+Are we contemplating conspiracy?
 Baccini almost denounces him.
-Jean Todt escapes with the bad face:
+Jean Todt escapes with a bad face:

 "I don’t want to say anything.
-I’ll go see the video first".
+I’ll go watch the video first".

-And after she sees him, her face doesn’t change:
+And after he sees it, his face does not change:

 "It’s like Jean says".

-Alesi walks over to the paddock at half past five, his suit undone and his helmet in his hand, chased by the cameras.
+Alesi walks in the paddock at half past five, his suit undone and his helmet in hand, chased by the cameras.
 And he tells this:

 "Brundle cut me off, didn’t let me pass.
-For two laps they waved the blue flag.
+For two laps, they waved the blue flag.
 I have no words.
-Some people in Formula 1 shouldn’t be racing.
-I can’t understand how a dubbed person can do these things, how he can bother me that I’m fighting for victory".
+Some people shouldn’t be racing in Formula 1.
+I can’t understand how a dubbed person can do these things, bothering me while I’m fighting for the win".

-The reporters besiege him, and he explains the incident:
+The reporters besiege him, and he explains the accident:

-"Brundle with the right rear touched the guardrail, his car got sideways and I could not do anything but end up against the guardrail".
+"Brundle touched the guardrail with the right rear, his car spun, and I couldn’t do anything but end up against the guardrail".

-The other, the Ligier pilot, scratches his head, his eyes burst:
+The other, the Ligier drive, scratches his head, his eyes burst:

 "But that’s not true.
 I didn’t obstruct him at all.
-I saw the blue flags and then I looked at the mirror to see which way he wanted to go.
-And at that moment, unfortunately, the car ran sideways and I ran into the guardrail.
+I saw the blue flags, and then I looked in the mirror to see which way he wanted to go.
+And at that moment, unfortunately, the car ran sideways, into the guardrail.
 I was going fast, in Monte-Carlo it can happen".

 "Absurd controversy.
-It is clear that Alesi was stronger and passed him".
+It’s clear that Alesi was stronger and passed him".

 Yet it does not end here.
-Although Alesi partly denies Baccini, when there are those who ask him if he thinks of some strange team game:
+Although Alesi partly denies Baccini, when some ask him if he thinks of some strange team game:

-"Well, I don’t think so, let’s not bullshit.
+"Well, I don’t think so, let’s not say bullshit.
 I know Fiorio very well.
 I know he’s a fan of mine, he’s not mad at Ferrari.
-The only thing I know for sure is that Brundle and I have too much animosity.
-It’s been going on for years, it’s happened before when I was at Tyrrell and he was at Brabham.
-I even tried to talk to him a year ago and he told me that I’m wrong, that he’s not mad at me, that from now on he’ll be more careful.
+The only thing I know for sure is that between Brundle and me, here’s too much animosity.
+It’s been going on for years, it’s happened before when I was at Tyrrell, and he was at Brabham.
+I even tried to talk to him a year ago, and he told me that I’m wrong, that he’s not mad at me, that from now on he’ll be more careful.
 I’ve seen him.
-After the accident, I ran to the commissioners because I had not digested it and then because I had taken a hit, I was hurt, but next time it could be worse.
-And they immediately said to me: Don’t worry, we have seen everything.
+After the accident, I ran to the commissioners because I had not digested it and then, because I had taken a hit, I was hurt, but next time it could be worse.
+And they immediately said to me: don’t worry, we have seen everything.
 So what?
 What should I do?
-Either the FIA intervenes or I break a table on his head".
+Either the FIA intervenes, or I break a table on his head".

 Why don’t you try talking to him again?

-"Because he’d get into a fight over television".
+"Because we’d get into a fight on live tv".

-The Monaco Grand Prix, meanwhile, ends like this.
-There is the sun on the water, the boats sound the sirens.
+In the meantime, the Monaco Grand Prix ends like this.
+There is sun shining over the water, the boats sound their sirens.
 Alesi smiles bitterly.
-And Briatore listens to the reporters who come and poke him.
+And Briatore listens to the reporters who come and taunt him.
 He has a hoarse voice, and a little poison:

-"Brundle was running, running at his own pace.
-We too have been slowed down several times by McLaren and we have not pulled out that it has the same sponsor of Ferrari".
+"Brundle was running at his own pace.
+We, too, have been slowed down several times by McLaren, and we’ve not underlined that it has the same sponsor of Ferrari".